inkline/inkline/packages/inkline3/src/components/ISelect/docs/en.md

 # Select
-## Form component used for selecting a value from a large list of options, with autocomplete support
+## Form component used for selecting a value from a large list of options, with autocomplete and pagination support

 ### Basic Example
 The most basic use case for a select component is to have all the select options predefined using the `options` property.
 This component allows you to easily choose from a set of values and display a computed option label of your choice.